Can I Still Sue After A Settlement?

 Posted On behalf of Pfeifer Morgan & Stesiak on Sep 27, 2011 in Advice

-The best personal injury attorneys have a good idea of whether or not a case is winnable going in, and of course many cases settle long before a court date is even set.
+Some of the leading personal injury attorneys have a good idea of whether or not a case is winnable going in, and of course many cases settle long before a court date is even set.

 However, it is possible that at the end of a settlement negotiation, you'll feel that you've conceded more than you thought you should have.